-As the AGM for FY2020 was held by electronic means, voting at the AGM was conducted by proxy only.
+In light of the COVID-19 pandemic, the Company convened and held its AGM for FY2021 by way of electronic means on 29 April 2022 pursuant to the COVID-19 (Temporary Measures) (Alternative Arrangements for Meetings for Companies, Variable Capital Companies, Business Trusts, Unit Trusts and Debenture Holders) Order 2020.
+Printed copies of the notice of AGM and proxy form were not sent to shareholders, but were published on SGXNet and the Company's corporate website.
+Voting at the AGM was conducted by proxy only.
 Shareholders who wished to vote on any or all of the resolutions at the AGM had appointed the Chairman of the AGM as their proxy by completing the proxy form for the AGM, and submitting the proxy form by post or by email to the Company forty-eight (48) hours before the AGM.

-In view of the current COVID-19 situation, as a precautionary measure to prevent the transmission of the COVID-19 virus, the Company's AGM for FY2021 will continue to be held via electronic means.
-Shareholders will not be able to attend the AGM in person, but may observe the proceedings of the AGM by audio or audio-visual means.
-Shareholders may appoint the Chairman of the AGM as proxy to vote on their behalf at the AGM.
-Please refer to the notice of the FY2021 AGM and announcement dated 13 April 2022 for more information on the forthcoming AGM.
+With the easing of COVID-19 restrictive measures, the Company's AGM for FY2022 will return to physical mode.
+Therefore, shareholders will be able to attend the AGM in person.
+Please refer to the notice of the FY2022 AGM and announcement dated 12 April 2023 for more information on the forthcoming AGM.